Salmon-Computer-Vision/salmon-computer-vision/utils/jetson/README.md

 Replace `<raspi_ip>` with the static IP address of the Raspberry Pi that is mounting the external drive.

 \[!\] Note if the device's uid/gid is different, change it the current device's uid/gid.
-Check the command `id`.
-Otherwise, the filesystem may be slower than normal.
+Use the command `id` to do so.
+The filesystem may be slower than normal if not done.

 Restart the autofs service:
 ```bash